My Dog Accidentally Got Pregnant On Her First Heat: What Should I Do?

 What Happens If My Dog Accidentally Gets Pregnant On Her First Heat?

-Let’s break down the possible problems or outcomes that can result if your dog Q gets pregnant on her first heat.
+Let’s break down the possible problems or outcomes that can result if your dog gets pregnant on her first heat.

 1. Physical Stress